 Many states have condemnation procedures which demand certain timeframes to lapse prior to next steps being taken.
 For example, state law may require a condemnor to wait 60 days after an offer is issued to initiate eminent domain proceedings.
 This, obviously, can extend the time it takes to resolve a matter.
 Furthermore, if a case reaches litigation, the parties are at the mercy of the speed of the court’s docket.
 Simply put, a case may take 12-18 months not because anyone is doing anything wrong or dragging their feet but rather simply because a court’s docket is full.

-If you and the condemnor are millions of dollars apart in your positions on just compensation, it is unlikely that the parties will bridge that gap without intensive expert cross examination (depositions) and evidence preparation.
-And if both parties can’t come to an agreement, then they only way to resolve it is to have a jury decide.
+If you and the condemnor are millions of dollars apart in your positions on just compensation, it is unlikely that the parties will bridge that gap without intensive expert cross-examination (depositions) and evidence preparation.
+And if both parties can’t come to an agreement, then the only way to resolve it is to have a jury decide.
 A case that requires a jury trial will obviously take longer to resolve than one that does not.
 Therefore, the larger the difference in opinion between the condemned and the condemnor, the longer, on average, the case will take.

 Don’t stumble through the eminent domain process alone.
 The attorneys at Sever Storey are ready to help with your case and ensure you get the best possible outcome and compensation for your land.
 From commercial to residential property, we can help with any type of eminent domain acquisition across the U.S. Contact us today to get the compensation you deserve.

 Whether it be a retail mall taking over the land of private homes or a state utilities comp...Read More

 No one ever envisions the government taking their property away from them for a road or pipelin...Read More

 If you’re a property owner facing eminent domain, you may be feeling overwhelmed and blindsid...Read More

 What are the unique issues that face commercial property owners in condemnation that can make all the difference?LEARN MORE